 Adjunct Professor, Department of History and Classics, Acadia University

-Current term - January 2021 to January 2024
+Current term - January 2024 to January 2026

 Dr. Laurie Dalton is director/curator of the Acadia University Art Gallery and adjunct professor, Department of History and Classics, Acadia University.
 She brings over 15 years of multifaceted museum and gallery experience, which includes a successful track record in curating, public programming, collections stewardship, and fiscal planning.
 This has been further supplemented by over a decade of academic research and teaching in art history, museums, and cultural studies.